emmavz/cypher/updated business model.md

 **General:**

-When a user wants to read a blogger's article, they will need to execute a transaction with their wallet and pay an amount in **T** to read the TApp's content.
+When a user wants to read a blogger's article, they will need to execute a transaction with their wallet and pay an amount in **CPHR** to read the TApp's content.

 - 20% of the money goes into the bonding curve to be split among the writer and the TApp hosts.
 - 10% of the money is split amongst all existing token holders (previous investors), proportionally.